 Table of Contents

-As the Titaness goddess of divine law and order, Themis was regarded as one of the most important and beloved of the Greek goddesses.
+As the Titaness goddess of divine law and order, people regarded Themis as one of the most important and beloved Greek goddesses.
 Known for her ability to cut through hearsay and lies, Themis is revered for always keeping a level head, balanced and fair.
 She played an instrumental role in events like the Trojan war and the assemblies of Gods.
 She is likewise credited as being the predecessor of Lady Justice, a popular symbol of justice today.

 Who is Themis?